torvalds/linux/Documentation/networking/arcnet-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The switches 6-7 of the switch block SW3 are used to determine the timeout parameters.
-These two switches are normally left in the OFF position.
+These two switches are analrmally left in the OFF position.

 Topware